sourcenetwork/docs.source.network/docs/sourcehub/testnet/overview.md

 ---
-sidebar_position: 6
+title: Overview
-title: Testnet1
+sidebar_position: 1
 ---
-# Testnet1
+# Testnet Overview

 ## Introduction
 Testnets are essential for developing and testing blockchain networks before they go live on the mainnet.
 They consist of nodes running specific blockchain protocols and modules that enhance the functionality of the DefraDB.